Greater Port Arthur mourns, shares memories of 3 victims lost in fatal wreck - Port Arthur News

 Life and legacy

-Ariana Washington was a member of the school’s drill team, the Tekoa Cougerettes.
+Eriana Washington was a member of the school’s drill team, the Tekoa Cougerettes.
 She loved music, loved to dance and loved to use TikTok, Lowe said.

 Princess Chretien, deputy director of operations at Tekoa, was also close to Washington and, like Lowe, choked up when talking about her this week.